-STEP RIGHT UP and get ready to Laugh, Have Fun, and Celebrate a magical night out with Carnival of Illusion!
+STEP RIGHT UP and get ready to Laugh, Have Fun, and Celebrate with magical in Tucson!
 This top-rated Tucson attraction is "Revitalizing Magic" by blending their international travel theme with all the charms of a Vaudeville-inspired roadshow.
 Carnival of Illusion is an evening of Magic, Mystery and OOOH La La!
 Get your tickets to the Best Show in Tucson!

 Want to know more?

 Carnival of Illusion is a Tucson treat for the special art of magic and illusion.
 A show that is sure to please whether you are on a date-night out or are bringing the whole family for a special occasion.
 Sarlot and Eyed have crafted a travel-themed illusion show with plenty of magic and surprise, as well as lots of fun audience participation.
 This is an up-close and personal show, catering to small audiences and an intimate experience.
 The Tucson location is at the Scottish Rite historical building downtown.
 There are plenty of personal touches like the opportunity to shake hands with the performers after the show.
 You'll also receive souvenir tickets stamped in silver ink to go along with your keepsake playbill.
 Any questions?
 Helpful employees are just a phone call away and love attending to those nagging little details.

 A Little History